CDMonsalveA/CDMonsalveA/README.md

 ## 🔭 I’m currently working on

-- estateSearch: A real estate search engine for the UK market.
-Check it out [here](https://github.com/CDMonsalveA/estateSearch).
+- [estateSearch](https://github.com/CDMonsalveA/estateSearch): A real estate search engine for the real estate market.

-- AI_OR_Workflow: A workflow for the integration of Operations Research and Artificial Intelligence models.
-Check it out [here](https://github.com/CDMonsalveA/AI_OR_Workflow).
+- [AI_OR_Workflow](https://github.com/CDMonsalveA/AI_OR_Workflow): A workflow for the integration of Operations Research and Artificial Intelligence models.

 - [rafaelcenter.com](rafaelcenter.com): Web page for Rafael - Centro de Contención Emocional